jsprdev/tp/docs/DeveloperGuide.md

 1. User requests to assign one or more persons to an existing group or tag.
 2. System verifies that the specified group or tag exists.
 3. System validates that the referenced persons exist.
+4. System validates that the persons are not already assigned to the group or tag.
-4. System assigns those persons to the group or tag.
+5. System assigns those persons to the group or tag.
-5. System confirms that the persons were successfully added to the group or tag.
+6. System confirms that the persons were successfully added to the group or tag.

+   Use case ends.

 **Extensions:**
 - 2a.
 The specified group or tag does not exist
   - 2a1.
 System informs the user that the group is invalid.

+    Use case ends.
 - 3a.
 One or more person references are invalid
   - 3a1.
 System informs the user which entries are invalid.

+    Use case ends.
 - 4a.
 Some persons are already assigned to the group or tag
   - 4a1.
 System informs the user about the duplicates and rejects the assignment.

+    Use case ends.

 **Use case: Unassign a Person from a Group or Tag**